musaeed178-uio/nvim-config/README.md

 This opens the **LazyVim Colorscheme** selector, where you can browse and preview all available themes in real time.

+**Theme persistence** is enabled by default.
+Your last chosen theme is automatically saved and restored on the next startup — no need to re-select it every time.

 The visual direction across all themes is intentionally dark, vibrant, and slightly futuristic — inspired by Blade Runner, cyberpunk interfaces, terminal environments, neon-lit cityscapes, and dark